Substantive Change Policy

 The types of substantive change and the procedures for addressing them may be found in the Commission’s policy on substantive change.

+Substantive changes that require approval must be submitted to SACSCOC more than six months in advance.
 Examples of substantive change that require SACSCOC approval include:

-- Adding coursework or programs at a different degree or credential level than currently approved
+- Adding coursework or programs at a different degree or credential level than currently approved.

 - Initiating a collaborative academic arrangement, such as a joint or dual degree program with another institution